Nate Berkenstock

-Nathan "Nate" Berkenstock (September 17, 1832 - February 23, 1900) was an American professional baseball player.
+Nathan Berkenstock (September 17, 1832 - February 23, 1900) was an American professional baseball player.
 He is believed to be the earliest-born professional baseball player, three years older than the next oldest player, Hall of Famer Harry Wright, who was born in 1835.
 (Originally thought to have been born in 1831, Berkenstock's grave gives his birth year as 1832; see below.)
 Berkenstock played in just one pro league game: the game that decided the first professional baseball league championship in the United States, in 1871.
 He was Jewish.

 Early baseball career

 Exactly when Berkenstock first took up the game of baseball is unknown; the National Association of Base Ball Players, the first organized amateur league, was not founded until 1857, when he was 25.
 Peter Morris, in But Didn't We Have Fun?: An Informal History of Baseball's Pioneer Era, 1843–1870, mentions him as a noteworthy player from amateur days, but doesn't specify when he began.
 According to Marshall D. Wright's book, The National Association of Base Ball Players, 1857–1870, Berkenstock debuted with the Athletic Club of Philadelphia (the original team of this name, and not related to the American League team that now plays in West Sacramento) in 1863, when he was 31.
 The New York Clipper newspaper described Berkenstock as "not a pretty player, being heavy and clumsy, but does good service (and) generally manages to hold any ball thrown to him."
 He also served as treasurer for the Athletics.

 Statistics were very sketchy in the early days of baseball; the only numbers available today are Games Played, Runs Scored and "Hands Lost" (a player was charged with a Hand Lost every time he made an out at bat or on the basepaths).
 Stats like hits, walks, total bases and runs batted in were still years away from being compiled.
 Generally speaking, a good player would score more runs than have Hands Lost.

 Berkenstock played four years with Athletic, from 1863 to 1866: